ramshukla121/Planetory-Explorer/README.md

 ## 🚀 Overview

-Ctruh Planetary Explorer is an interactive 3D web application that showcases a custom-built sphere geometry with texture mapping and dynamic lighting.
+ Planetary Explorer is an interactive 3D web application that showcases a custom-built sphere geometry with texture mapping and dynamic lighting.
 This project was developed as a solution to a specific problem statement, demonstrating proficiency in 3D graphics programming using Three.js.